pjaos/myenergi-display/doc/configuring_the_server.md

 ### Adding Other Tariff details
-If you have a zappi EV charger and are not on the Octopus Agile tariff (follows regional energy pricess every 30 mins) then you should have selected the Other Tariff radio button.
+If you have a zappi EV charger and are not on the Octopus Agile tariff then you should have selected the Other Tariff radio button.
 In this case you must enter your tariff details for a 24 hour period.

 - Fixed price tariff
 If you are on a fixed price tariff (same cost per kWh throughout the day and night) select the add button and enter the time as 0:0 and your electricity price in £ per kWh.
 In the example below the price entered was 0.25.
-Select the OK button and your tariff should be plotted as shown below (only the lower half of the screen is shown so the API key and serial numbers are not shown).
+Select the OK button and your tariff should be plotted as shown below.

 <img src="images/settings_fixed_price_tariff.png" width="300"/>

 - Variable tariff
-If you are on a tariff that changes through the day/night you should enter the tariff are 0:0 (12 AM) first as shown below.
+If you are on a tariff that changes through the day/night you should enter the tariff at 0:0 (12 AM) first as shown below.
 In this case the tariff value was £0.07 per kWh.

 <img src="images/settings_other_tariff_1.png" width="300"/>

-You should then the next time the tariff changes through the day.
+You should then enter the next time the tariff changes through the day.
 In this case the tariff changed to value was £0.2672 per kWh at 5:30 in the morning.

 <img src="images/settings_other_tariff_2.png" width="300"/>

 Repeat this process until the graph shows all the changes in your tariff value throughout the day.
 In this case the tariff changed back to £0.07 per kWh at 23:30.

 <img src="images/settings_other_tariff_3.png" width="300"/>

+The example above shows the values for the Intelligent Octopus Go tariff.

 ### Note